 Frost is simply frozen condensation.
 It occurs at temperatures below freezing, i.e. 32F and 0C.
 In gardening, we talk about a light frost and a hard freeze.
 A light frost occurs below 32F and causes ice crystals to form from water molecules in and around your plants.
 A hard freeze is typically below 25F for more than 4 hours.
 Some frost tolerant plants will not have a problem with a light frost, but few vegetables will tolerate a hard freeze.

-When water freezes it expands, and this causes the cell walls to burst.
-Plants damaged by frost will show slimy wilted foliage, burned growing tips, or a completely dead plant.
+When water freezes it expands, and this causes your plants’ cell walls to burst.
+Portions of plants damaged by frost will initially be black and slimy.
+The foliage wilts and you’ll often note burned growing tips.
+You may just lose a few leaves, but it’s also possible to wake up to a completely dead plant.

 Build a cold frame for frost protection.

-But what if frost is in the forecast and you don’t have a cold frame or low tunnel ready?
+But what if frost is in the forecast and you don’t have a tunnel, cold frame, or cloche?

 You have several options to protect your plants from frost even if you didn’t plan ahead.

 Basically, you can cover them with anything you have on hand.
 For individual plants, grab a bucket, flowerpot, or even a cardboard box to put over them for the night.
 If your plants are sturdy, you can lay garden fleece, burlap sack, blanket, tarp, or sheet right on top of the garden bed.
 If your plants are small and fragile enough that laying a blanket right on top of them could break the stems, then use stakes or blocks to provide some support underneath your cover.

 Be aware, though, that thinner covers like bed sheets may not provide complete protection and the tips of plants can still get bit by the frost where the cover touches them.
 In any case, you absolutely must remember to pull the cover off in the morning or you might smother your plants.

 Don’t have a cover?
 Leave a sprinkler running overnight